as4395/Guides/explore-guides/run-your-llm-locally/README.md

   ```bash
   DATA_DIR=~/.open-webui uvx --python 3.11 open-webui@latest serve
   ```
 Once you run the final command, Open WebUI will be running.
 You can then open your web browser and go to [http://localhost:8080](http://localhost:8080) to access the user interface.
+Create an Open WebUI account and sign in to the platform.

 ---